scottmckuen/qoord/README.md

 ## Overview
 Most quantum computing efforts are focused on "gate-based" quantum computers, which are built from a network of quantum logic gates operating on _qubits_ (quantum bits).
-These gates are quantum analogs of the logic gates (AND, OR, NOT) used in classical computers to manipulate the binary-valued bits.
-Each program is written as a sequence of quantum gates, which are applied to the qubits.
+In ordinary computers the deepest level of programming, directly on the chip, uses logic gates (AND, OR, NOT) to manipulate binary bits.
+Quantum computers also use logical operations, but because qubits have a more complex behavior than binary logic, the quantum logic gates are very different.

-A quantum circuit simulator is a program to simulate the behaviour of a gate-based quantum computer.
+Each quantum program is written as a sequence of quantum gates, which are applied to the qubits.
+Because quantum programs are still low-level and operate directly on the hardware, they are often called _quantum circuits_.
+A quantum circuit simulator is a program to simulate the behaviour of a gate-based quantum computer, as a substitute for having actual hardware.

 Qoord is a quantum circuit simulator, written to teach myself about quantum computing, and (very secondarily) to prototype quantum algorithms.

 ### Notes and caveats
 Qoord is a very simple simulator,